CompAndSave/hugo-decap-cas/content/posts/ink-cartridge-hack-a-strategy-to-boost-hps-subscriptions.md

 ---
 [![ink cartridge hack](/blog/images/ingoude.-92-.png "Ink Cartridge Hack: A Strategy to Boost HP's Subscriptions?")](/blog/images/ingoude.-92-.png)

 Can printer ink cartridges be hacked?
 Printers help us a lot at home and work by printing documents and we need ink cartridges to make it work.
 But recently, HP's CEO revealed that ink cartridges could be targeted by computer viruses.
-To stop this, HP made their printers to only work with HP cartridges.
+To stop this, HP made their printers to only work with original HP cartridges.
 However, some customers are upset and suing HP because they weren't informed that updates could block the use of cheaper third-party ink cartridges.

-Now, let's see if HP's ink subscription is to stop this ink cartridge hack or just a way to get more people to pay for their subscription service like HP Instant Ink.
-Let's find out what's really going on and protect ourselves from printer ink scam!
+Now, let's see if HP's ink subscription is to stop this ink cartridge hack or just a way to get more people to pay for their subscription service like [HP Instant Ink](https://www.compandsave.com/what-is-hp-instant-ink-program).
+Let's find out what's really going on and protect ourselves from [printer ink scam](https://www.compandsave.com/printer-ink-scam-guide)!

 **In this guide we will discuss:**